RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       biojhub4_dir

    * :tt:`biojhub4.12098786.err` is a session error file.
-The number in the file name is a Slurm jobID.
+The number in the file name is a Slurm JOBID.
 The file contains info messages about the session plus will have any error messages which are helpful to identify reasons for container failure to start or work.
    * :tt:`biojhub4.12098786.out` is a session output file.
 It contains